 In 1996, after two "Outside" fire chiefs the ICFD "Came Home" when Andrew Rocca was promoted to replace Jim Pumfrey.
 Chief Rocca has been able to balance the critical eye with an understanding of local traditions to lead the department into the new millennium.

 The first increases in staffing in thirty years happened in July 2001 when six firefighters were hired in anticipation of the opening of a fourth station.
-Their hiring brings the total strength of the department to 57 uniformed personnel with between 15 and 18 people on duty each 24-hour shift.
-Station #4 has since been delayed by budget problems and the jobs of the three junior fire fighters are in jeopardy of being eliminated.
+Their hiring brought the total strength of the department to 57 uniformed personnel with between 15 and 18 people on duty each 24-hour shift.